2021–22 FC Hansa Rostock season

 The 2021–22 FC Hansa Rostock season was the 18th edition of FC Hansa Rostock's existence, the club's first season return in the 2.
 Bundesliga the second tier of Germany football, having finished 2nd in 2020–21 3.
 Liga, and promoted. following their promotion from the 3.
 Liga in the 2020–21 season.
-The club contested in the DFB-Pokal.
-The season covered the period from 1 July 2020 to 30 June 2021.
+The club finished 13th in the 2.
+Bundesliga, and also competed in the DFB-Pokal, which they were eliminated from in the round of 16.

 Background and pre-season

 Hansa Rostock finished 2nd in the 2020–21 3.
 Liga, level on points with third-placed FC Ingolstadt and winning automatic promotion as a result of their superior goal difference.